Nishanth J. Kumar

 Learning to Plan from Demonstrations

 Structured search-based methods like TAMP work well with tediously hand-engineered components.
-By leveraging ideas from program synthesis, we can instead output the components of planning domains --- such as symbolic predicates and operators --- directly from demonstrations and potentially scale planning systems with data instead of human effort.
-Running a planner at test-time to zero-shot complex new tasks via reasoning.
+By leveraging ideas from program synthesis, we can instead output the components of planning domains --- such as symbolic predicates and operators --- directly from demonstrations and potentially scale systems with data instead of human effort.
+After learning, we run a planner at test-time to zero-shot complex new tasks via reasoning.

 Planning to Learn in Deployment